BuckRogers1965/AudioReaderWithSoundEffects/piper_voices/README.md

 mkdir piper_voices

 # Download only the en_US voices (excludes other languages to save space)
+This is what I did, adjust for your choice of language.

 ```bash
 huggingface-cli download rhasspy/piper-voices --include "en/en_US/*" --local-dir piper_voices